kristofzerbe/kiko.io/source/_dynamic/feeds.md

 On this page you will now find not only both Atom feed variants for my last 20 posts ([Articles](/archives) and [Notes](notes)), but also some in the good old [RSS 2.0](https://en.wikipedia.org/wiki/RSS) and the relatively new [JSON feed](https://en.wikipedia.org/wiki/JSON_Feed) format.

+A list of all feeds can also be found via my [.well-known/feeds](/.well-known/feeds) endpoint, which I wrote about [here](/post/My-well-known-feeds-and-thoughts-beyond/).

 ---

 <section class="feeds">